-- Upskirting is an illegal offence which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - School understands serious violence and what may signal that children are at risk from, or are involved in serious violent crime.
+- Bramingham Primary recognises that children can abuse other children and such behaviours are never viewed simply as 'banter' or as part of growing up.
+We recognise that child on child abuse can take many different forms such as: - o cyber-bullying - sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet by persons aged under 18 (referred to as youth Produced Sexual Imagery) - sexual assault - o sexual violence or harassment - upskirting - o sexually harmful or problematic behaviour - o gang initiation or hazing type violence - harassing messages and misogynistic messages - o the non-consensual sharing of indecent images - the sharing of abusive images and pornography, to those who do not want to receive such content - Upskirting is an illegal offence which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Bramingham Primary understands serious violence and what may signal that children are at risk from or are involved in serious violent crime.
 Indicators may include increased absences, a change in friendships/relationships with older individuals or groups, a significant decline in performance, self-harm, significant change in wellbeing or signs of assaulted/unexplained injuries.
-Unexplained gifts or new possessions could indicate that children have been appropriated, or are involved with, individuals associated with criminal networks or gangs. - Contextual safeguarding/extra familial risk as referenced in KCSIE (2019) highlights that 'assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
-Children's social care assessments should consider such factors so it is important that schools and colleges provide as much information as possible as part of the referral process'. - School understands contextual safeguarding and will make a referral in the first instance if apparent.
+Unexplained gifts or new possessions could indicate that children have been appropriated, or are involved with, individuals associated with criminal networks or gangs. - Contextual safeguarding/extra familial risk as referenced in KCSIE (2022) highlights that 'assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+Children's social care assessments should consider such factors, so it is important that schools and colleges provide as much information as possible as part of the referral process'. - Contextual safeguarding can also be known as 'risk outside the home' (Working Together, 2018) - Bramingham Primary has a thorough understanding of contextual safeguarding and will make a referral in the first instance if apparent.